vtexdocs/dev-portal-content/docs/guides/Master Data/guides/use-master-data-with-orders.md

 This documentation assumes that you use Master Data V2 and are familiar with JSON Schemas.

 All Master Data V2 interactions occur through API.
 We strongly recommend you use Postman and familiarize with our API [documentation](https://developers.vtex.com/reference/master-data-api-v2-overview).
-[block:callout]
-{
-  "type": "danger",
-  "body": "Although you can interact with orders using Master Data v2, we do not recommend it for creating orders integrations, due to the inconsistencies that may occur.
-The preferred way to do this is with the [orders Feed and Hook](https://developers.vtex.com/vtex-rest-api/docs/orders-feed)."
+>❗ Although you can interact with orders using Master Data v2, we do not recommend it for creating orders integrations, due to the inconsistencies that may occur.
+The preferred way to do this is with the [orders Feed and Hook](https://developers.vtex.com/vtex-rest-api/docs/orders-feed).
-}
-[/block]

 A trigger is nothing more than configuring a predetermined condition and taking an action (HTTP request or sending an email).

 You can use dynamic expressions usind dot notation  in place of variables.